6 Must Do Things in Cape Town, South Africa

 1. Franschhoek Wine Tram

 Make sure to look into the different lines you can choose to make sure it stops at the wineries you want to check out.
-While there we spent time at three of the wineries and each had a special for those who were doing the hop-on hop-off experience.
+While there we spent time at three of the wineries and each had a wine special for those who were doing the hop-on hop-off experience.

 Also, make sure to look into which wineries have food so that if you are there for a while you are able to order food.
+Some of the wineries require you to order food ahead of time.

 To read my full review of this experience, check out the Franschhoek Wine Tram.

-3. Muizenberg Beach
+2. Muizenberg Beach

 Muizenberg Beach is a short drive from Cape Town.
 We hired an Uber for the day that took us to Muizenberg Beach and Boulder Beach so that we could do both.